 2. It May Be Mostly A Hate Relationship, But Find The Love

-Even though many of us struggle with our inferior function, it still often has some appeal to us, especially as we get older and are ready to explore more sides of ourselves.
+Even though many of us struggle with our blind spot function, it still often has some appeal to us, especially as we get older and are ready to explore more sides of ourselves.
 As much as we like our primary function, we need occasional breaks from it.
 We need to do the opposite to rest and relax.
-It might feel good to find a safe way to indulge your inferior function in a low-pressure setting, just for fun.
+It might feel good to find a safe way to indulge your blind spot function in a low-pressure setting, just for fun.

 At times, I’ve been compelled to try to do things with my hands and I have a hobby-interest in interior design – activities that require me to get out of my head and visit my environment.
 My ESFJ grandmother who falls short on objective analytical skills likes to do cross-word puzzles.
 My ISFP sister who wouldn’t be caught dead orchestrating other people’s lives, keeps her own apartment so organized and clean, I wouldn’t hesitate to eat off the floors.
 My ISTJ mother who has always been very attached to her familiar routines has started taking annual trips to the other side of the world to visit her grand-kids.